 Usalama Reforms Forum is delighted to introduce a new phase in our development cycle as an institution.
 After many years of investment, we have evolved to become a leading Kenyan based Policy, Research and Innovation institution in the field of Security Sector Governance, Police Reforms, Community Safety and Security.
 Since inception, our partnerships have grown tremendously at community, national, regional and international levels.
 During this period we have established strong working relationship with government agencies, Civil Society Organizations, Research & Learning Institution and Community Based Organizations.
 Through this website, we share stories of our partnerships and involvements in community, national and international engagements across the board.
 We also share growth and experiences of community, national, regional and international interventions & models for possible replication and evidence based on policy, research and innovation through various interactions at different levels.

-Usalama Forum is a Kenyan based Public Safety Research and Innovation Organization founded as a Police Reforms lobby in 2008 with the mandate of consolidating civil society engagement in the security sector reforms programs in the country.
+Usalama Reforms Forum is a Kenyan based Policy, Research & Innovation Organization founded as a Security Sector and Governance outfit in 2008 with the mandate of consolidating civil society engagement in security sector reforms programs in the region.

-Initiatives of citizen groups on public safety and security converge at a National Conference convened by Usalama Forum to share lessons, Participate by subscribing on our social media platforms to share and view comments from us and other security interest groups
+Our initiatives focuses on public participation based on community safety models and knowledge based management.
+We continue to strengthen our partnerships and share lessons on best practices on program interventions.
+Participate by subscribing to our social media platforms to regularly share and view comments from us and other security sector interest groups.